 You can manage and execute your test cases in Test Manager, or assign automation.
 A test case can contain both manual steps and automation.
 Respectively, you can execute your test manually or automatically.

-- When you delete a test case in Studio, the artefact is preserved in Test Manager.
+- When you delete a test case in Studio, the artifact is preserved in Test Manager.

 - Changing test case names in Studio will be reflected automatically in Test Manager.